FunctionLab/humanbase-docs/docs/seek.rst

    of datasets is listed next to each entry in the `Dataset filter`.

-   If you don't know which tissue to refine to, because you don't know which tissues they are expressed in.
-We suggest running the query without selecting any tissues.
+   If you don't know which tissue to refine to, because you don't know which tissues they are expressed in, we suggest running the query without selecting any tissues.
 The resulting top genes tissue your query is expressed (this works for both single gene and multi-gene query).